Photo of Rosedown Plantation. Located in St. Francisville La. Built in 1835

 “Well now, tell me who these little angels are, Cindy.”

 “This is Julie, my oldest.
-She is almost three and my baby girl, Melissa, almost two,” she said with an expression of great pride on her face.
+She is almost five and my baby girl, Melissa, almost four,” she said with an expression of great pride on her face.

 Shaun studied her lovely face.
 Her left eye was swollen completely closed.
 Blue tinting was spreading.
 He knew by tomorrow it would encompass half of her face.
 He felt his blood rush as he clenched his fist beneath the table.
 He wanted to beat Bubba to his knees for doing this to her especially in front of her babies.
 They too were victims.
 They needed to know they were safe here.
 He promised himself he would do everything in his power to keep Bubba away from them.
 He wanted with all his heart to be their friend, to show them love and respect.
 He knew he faced a challenge to earn their trust.
 At that moment, the little girls looked directly in his eyes and grinned.
 He drew in a breath and smiled back.
 Perhaps it would not be so hard after all.